Huge fire breaks out at Beirut port a month after explosion

 Huge fire breaks out at Beirut port a month after explosionNew

-BEIRUT (AP) — A huge fire has broken out at the Port of Beirut, triggering panic among residents a month after the massive blast.
-It was not immediately clear what caused the fire at the facility which was decimated by the Aug.
-4 explosion when nearly 3,000 tons of ammonium nitrates detonated.
-A column of black smoke billowed from the port with orange flames leaping from the ground.
-The explosion last month killed more than 190 people and injured around 6,500 and damaged thousands of buildings in the Lebanese capital.
-The sight of another huge fire a month later created panic among residents traumatized by last month’s explosion.
+BEIRUT (AP) — A huge fire has broken out at the Port of Beirut, sending up a thick column of black smoke and raising new panic among traumatized residents after last month’s catastrophic blast at the same site killed nearly 200 people.
+It was unclear what caused the blaze at the facility, which was decimated by the Aug.
+4 explosion when nearly 3,000 tons of ammonium nitrate blew up and sent out a shock wave that caused widespread damage and was felt as far away as the island of Cyprus.
+Dark smoke covered the capital as army helicopters sprayed water over the orange flames leaping from the ground.